-11 days.
-And as it happens in like cases, they still retain'd what had been from ancient time settled in the State, neglecting the corrected Astronomy; and that especially because those old Calendars were already fitted to their Feasts and Sacrifices, and were more known to the people, who could not but have been much troubled with an innovation of the time of all their publick solemnities.
-Neither Sosigenes in his divers amendments of the year made upon Julius Caesars commands, or the rest after him so imployed, alter any thing in this supposition: All which is fully expressed in that Columella, in his Precepts of Husbandry; where first spoken of [16] the Solstices and Aequinoxes, falling upon the 8 degrees of those signes, he presently thus admonishes: 25Nec me fallist (saith he) Hipparchi ratio, que docet Solstitia & Aequinoctia non octavis, sed primis partibus signorum confici: Verum in hac ruris Eudoxi disciplina sequor d Metonis. antiquorumque fastos Astrologorum, qui sunt aptati publicis sacrificiis; quia & notior est ista vetus Agricolis concept opinio.
+retain'd what had been from ancient time settled in the State, neglecting the corrected Astronomy; and that especially because those old Calendars were already fitted to their Feasts and Sacrifices, and were more known to the people, who could not but have been much troubled with an innovation of the time of all their publick solemnities.
+Neither Sosigenes in his divers amendments of the year made upon Julius Caesars commands, or the rest after him so imployed, alter any thing in this supposition: All which is fully expressed in that Columella, in his Precepts of Husbandry; where first spoken of [16] the Solstices and Aequinoxes, falling upon the 8 degrees of those signes, he presently thus admonishes: Nec me fallist (saith he) Hipparchi ratio, que docet Solstitia & Aequinoctia non octavis, sed primis partibus signorum confici: Verum in hac ruris disciplina Eudoxi seguor R Metonis. antiquorumque fastos Astrologorum, qui sunt aptati publicis sacrificiis; quia & notior est ista vetus Agricolis concept opinio.
 He gives here the true reason why that supposition was retrined; but, by the way, is deceived in this, that the takes Eudoxus and Meton to be of those ancienter Astronomers from whom it was received.
-It is true indeed that in the old 26 Parapegmata, which shew us that according to Calippus and Euctemon, the Solstice and Aequinoxes were at the first entrance of the Sun into the signes proper for them: Eudoxus yet had otherwise placed them; as for purpose, the spring-aequinox on the 6 day after the Suns entrance into Aries, and the Winter-solstice on the 4 day after the 1 entrance into Capricorn:
+It is true indeed that in the old Parapegmata, which shew us that according to Calippus and Euctemon, the Solstice and Aequinoxes were at the first entrance of the Sun into the signes proper for them: Eudoxus yet had otherwise placed them; as for the purpose, the spring-aequinox on the 6 day after the Suns entrance into Aries, and the Winter-solstice on the 4 day after the 1 entrance into Capricorn: But we find not that he had taught this learning of the 8 days or parts; no more do we that Meton was any teacher of it; although also for this particular, beside the published Parapegmata, I made speciall search also for it in Ptolemies faseij aplanwn asterwn kai sunagwgh epishmasiwn, a Book never yet printed, but fraught with divers pieces of the Parapegmata both of Meton and Eudoxus; and [17] wholly another thing from that which goes under a like name for Ptolomies, published at the end of some Editions of Ovids Fasti.
+Beside, it is certain that the Summer-Soltice observed by Meton with Euctemon in the 316 year of Nabonassar, that is about CCCCXL.
+Before Christ, was upon the 21.
+Of the Egyptian Moneth Phamenoth, as Ptolomy expressly testifies, which for that time agrees with the 27. of the Julian June.
+Neither Eudoxus therefore, nor Meton, thus placed the Solstices on the 8 Kalends of their Moneths.
+Others of late time have much troubled themselves to find the ground or original whence this supposition came among the Ancients; especially Cardinal Contaren, Genesius Sepulveda and most of all Joseph Scaliger; but their conjectures are most uncertain, and too weak to rely on.
+Neither, I guess, will the original be found among any of the Ancients that are classic in Authority, but in a transcript of some parts of a Latine Translation by Abraham de Balmis, of a Book titled Isagogicon Astrologia Ptolomei, (which indeed appears to be Geminus Phenomena) compar'd with the Greek; I find these words, as if they were but translated from the first Author,

-25 Agricult.
+&lt;sup>25 Agricult.
 1. 9. c.
 14.

-26 Parap. quod gemino subnectitur.
+&lt;sup>26 Parap. quod gemino subnectitur.